 - Big changes aren't always the answer

 - Sometimes, the changes needed to resolve a destructive conflict are surprisingly minor.
+Think small first.

 - Celebrate resolutions

 - When you do resolve a destructive conflict, celebrate it.
 Feeling good about the accomplishment makes it easier for everyone to do the work they'll need to do for the next one.

+Conflict — both creative and destructive — is part of Life.
+We can get rid of it only when we end Life.
 I don't know about you, but I'm not quite ready for that yet.
 As a beginning, see what you can do about making people aware of these ten ideas.
 Have a great month!

 The Workplace Conflict Awareness Month Kit